 - Dremel Ez-Drum Mandrel, Dremel #EZ407SA.
-This inexpensive part makes routine Dremeling so much easier.
-This tool (shown below) allows you to swap out dull sanding bands in seconds.
+This inexpensive part makes routine Dremeling and switching between grits a breeze.
+This tool (shown below) allows you to swap out sanding bands instantly.
 It doesn’t come with the Dremel kit, but almost all hardware stores carry it in the rotary tool / Dremel section.

-- Safety Glasses, to keep nail dust out of your eyes.
+- Safety Glasses, to keep dust out of your eyes.